pubky/pubky-knowledge-base/Explore/Technologies/PKDNS.md

 **Expected**: Website loads successfully

-> **Tip**: Always add `./` at the end of public key domain URLs, otherwise browsers may search instead of resolve.
+> **Tip**: Always add `./` at the end of public-key domain URLs, otherwise browsers may search instead of resolve.

-## Publishing Your Own Public Key Domain
+## Publishing Your Own Public-Key Domain

-To publish a website on a public key domain:
+To publish a website on a public-key domain:

 ### Generate Key Pair